hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

-**Date**: October 2, 2025
+**Date**: October 3, 2025
-**Status**: ✅ **MODELEVALUATOR FOUNDATION IMPLEMENTED**
+**Status**: ✅ **ANALYSIS PHASE IMPLEMENTED**

-> **Note:** The ModelEvaluator foundation has been successfully implemented following critical insights from post-mortem analysis.
-This represents a major architectural advancement that prevents the key failure mode identified in pre-mortem analysis: the separation of validation and production code.
+> **Note:** The project has successfully transitioned from infrastructure building to actionable analysis.
+The new interrogation-focused approach enables real-time exploration and validation of the possession-level modeling system.

-**LATEST ACHIEVEMENT**: The ModelEvaluator foundation is now **COMPLETE** and ready for production use.
-The system provides a bulletproof foundation for all lineup analysis tools with comprehensive validation and defensive programming.
+**LATEST ACHIEVEMENT**: The interactive analysis tools are now **COMPLETE** and ready for production use.
+The system provides a comprehensive platform for exploring lineup optimization with explainable AI and real-time validation.

 **Key Implementation Highlights:**
+- **Interactive Analysis Tool** - Streamlit dashboard for real-time model exploration
+- **Model Training Pipeline** - Complete Bayesian model training with validation gates
+- **Explainable AI** - Skill vs Fit decomposition for lineup recommendations
+- **Basketball Logic Validation** - Automated tests ensure model reasoning makes sense
+- **Real-time Calculations** - Live lineup value analysis using trained coefficients
 - **270 blessed players** with complete skills + archetypes data for 2024-25 season
-- **Defensive ModelEvaluator library** with inner join logic and error handling
-- **Single source of truth architecture** - all tools use the same core library
-- **Comprehensive test suite** - 16/16 tests passing with 100% coverage
-- **Basketball intelligence validation** - 85.7% pass rate on analytical logic tests
-- **Anti-corruption architecture** isolates application from database reality

 **Key Achievement**: All verification failures have been resolved by correcting the data access patterns and implementing proper contract enforcement.